TimTeaFan/tt_website/content/post/2023-ordering-rows/index.md

 #### Summing up: Ordering rows with 'dplyr'

 The examples above show that 'dplyr' offers a very intuitive API for ordering rows.
 In most cases a call to `arrange` is enough to get our desired result.
-When ordering rows programmatically, 'dplyr' has us covered with [`across()`](https://dplyr.tidyverse.org/reference/across.html) and 'tidyselect' helper functions, like [`all_of()`](https://tidyselect.r-lib.org/reference/all_of.html), which can be used inside `arrange`. 'dplyr' feels definitely more beginner friendly than base R, since [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) covers more common use cases, and [`across()`](https://dplyr.tidyverse.org/reference/across.html) seems to have less conceptional overhead compared to base's `do.call`.
+When ordering rows programmatically, 'dplyr' has us covered with [`across()`](https://dplyr.tidyverse.org/reference/across.html) and 'tidyselect' helper functions, like [`all_of()`](https://tidyselect.r-lib.org/reference/all_of.html), which can be used inside `arrange`. 'dplyr' feels definitely more beginner-friendly than base R, since [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) covers more common use cases, and [`across()`](https://dplyr.tidyverse.org/reference/across.html) seems to have less conceptional overhead compared to base's `do.call`.
 However, this holds true only up to a certain grade of complexity.
 For the more advanced examples splicing `!!!` and subsetting with `cur_colum()` were needed, which do not differ much in terms of conceptional overhead.

 ## pandas